iterative/dvc.org/content/docs/user-guide/managing-external-data.md

 location, e.g. `ssh://user@example.com/cache` or `remote://myremote/cache` (see
 the examples below).

+> ⚠️ An external cache could be
+> [shared](/doc/use-cases/shared-development-server) among copies of a DVC
+> project.
+Please **do not** use external outputs in that scenario, as
+> `dvc checkout` in any project would overwrite the working data for all of
+> them.

 ## Examples

 Let's take a look at the following operations on all the supported location